 - 100g boiled kale (150mg)

-The Association of UK Dieticians has a comprehensive list of calcium-rich foods if you’d like to explore more options.
+The Association of UK Dietitians has a comprehensive list of calcium-rich foods if you’d like to explore more options.

-Calcium deficiency (also called hypocalcemia) can be caused by a variety of factors, including…
+Calcium deficiency (also called hypocalcemia) can be caused by several factors, including…

 - Poor calcium intake over a period of time – especially during childhood